 " on his harmonica.
 It's a fun medley.
 He doesn't sing "One Foot

-When Beck went to Australia and Japan for a short tour in March 2003, he took his old bandmates, Smokey, Justin and Joey with him.
+But when Beck went to Australia and Japan for a short tour in March 2003, he took his old bandmates, Smokey, Justin and Joey with him.
 Naturally, they had a few Odelay tour flashbacks, and played "Novacane" every night.
-With the new band in the summer of 2003, "Novacane" has remained a regular, but instead of the fast rock/rap from the album, it's a little bit slower, funkier.
+With the new band in the summer of 2003, "Novacane" remained a regular, but instead of the fast rock/rap from the album, it's a little bit slower, funkier.
 This, I think, is the first "rearrangement" of the song ever, though it's not a drastic one.

 "Novacane" drifted away from the setlists on these tours, but not entirely.
 In 2005, they played it just 5 times; just 10 more in 2006.
 It then had 2 more in Australia/Japan.
 The band clearly knew the song, so why it was so infrequently attemped, I don't know.

 2008 Modern Guilt tours

 "Novacane" remained infrequent in 2008, when they just played it 4 times.

 Beck reunited with his old bandmates to go back out for some touring in 2012 and 2013 and played "Novacane" at about 1/3 of the shows.
 They were relatively nostalgiac sets, and "Novacane" worked that way for sure!